tarang27/temp--NIPUN-Lakshya/docs/functional-overview.md

 # Overview

 The objective of NIPUN Lakshya App is to allow all users in the state of Uttar Pradesh to conduct spot assessment of students of Grades 1-3.
+The application has the functionality to conduct spot assessments.

+### What are Spot assessments?

-The application has the functionality to conduct spot assessments based on some pre-defined competencies using two formats:-
+These spot assessments are based on some pre-defined competencies using two formats:-

 1. A list of questions in a quiz format